moedevs/new-game-website/content/girls/rin.md

 ---
 order: 7
 name: Rin
-quote: "I told you to do it this morning!"
+quote: I told you to do it this morning!
 image: "./media/rin.png"
 thumbnail: "./media/rin-thumbnail.png"
 color: "#d397ff"